Deutsche says Azzam steps down as MENA chairman

-DUBAI, April 8 (Reuters) - Deutsche Bank said on Sunday that its Middle East, North Africa (MENA) Chairman Henry Azzam, a veteran in the region, has stepped down from his position at the German lender.
+DUBAI (Reuters) - Deutsche Bank (DBKGn.DE) said on Sunday that its Middle East, North Africa (MENA) Chairman Henry Azzam, a veteran in the region, has stepped down from his position at the German lender.

 “We confirm that Henry Azzam has stepped down as MENA non- executive chairman of the bank.
 He remains as an advisor to Deutsche Bank,” a spokesman said.